HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/stepup_auth/enabling_stepup_auth/remme_prop.md

 To access these properties, log in to WebSphere® Integrated Solutions Console and then go to **Resources** \> **Resource Environment Providers** \> **WP RememberMeConfigService** \> **Custom properties**.

+!!!note
-**Note:** All property changes require that you restarted the HCL Portal server in order for the changes to take effect.
+    All property changes require that you restarted the HCL Portal server in order for the changes to take effect.

 -   **rememberMeCookie.enable**

     Use this property to enable and disable the **Remember me cookie** function.

+    !!!note
-    **Note:** Use the provided configuration tasks because they automatically set certain values.
+        Use the provided configuration tasks because they automatically set certain values.

     Default: false